firesight-ai/amnesia-machine-js/README.md

 ## Introduction

-ham.js is an advanced implementation of the Hypothetical Amnesia Machine (HAM) algorithm, designed to provide robust conflict resolution for distributed systems.
+amnesia-machine is an advanced implementation of the Hypothetical Amnesia Machine (HAM) algorithm, designed to provide robust conflict resolution for distributed systems.
 It extends the original HAM concept by incorporating Vector Clocks, offering more precise handling of concurrent updates in a distributed environment.

 This library is particularly useful for developers working with decentralized applications, peer-to-peer systems, or any scenario where data consistency across distributed nodes is crucial.